 Key Differences Between Cocaine and Heroin

-Cocaine and heroin are both illegal drugs that have significant effects on the central nervous system.
+Heroin and cocaine are both illegal drugs that have significant effects on the central nervous system.
 However, they differ in terms of their chemical compositions, origins, and mechanisms of action.
 Chemically, cocaine belongs to a class of compounds called tropane alkaloids.
 It’s extracted from the leaves of the coca plant which is native to South America.
 Whereas, heroin, is an opioid drug and belongs to the class of compounds known as opioids or opiates.
 It’s synthesised from morphine, which is extracted from the opium poppy plant.

 Cocaine is a potent stimulant drug that works by inhibiting the reuptake of neurotransmitters such as dopamine, norepinephrine, and serotonin in the brain.
 It can be administered by snorting (inhaled through the nose), smoking (in the form of crack cocaine), and injection (intravenous or intramuscular).
 Heroin is mostly injected intravenously.
 However, it can also be smoked or snorted.
 It’s a depressant drug that acts primarily on the opioid receptors in the brain.